nataliafonseca/fixed-header-react/README.md

 # Fixed Header - React

-Example of how to make a website with a fixed header in react, following on [Programador Espartano's youtube tutorial](https://www.youtube.com/watch?v=r-f5FQp3tMw).
+Example of how to make a website with a fixed header in react, created following [Programador Espartano's youtube tutorial](https://www.youtube.com/watch?v=r-f5FQp3tMw).

 ## Available Scripts